How To Spend A Fantastic Weekend In Düsseldorf, Germany

-The red hop on hop off buses* will drive you around the city and all the main attractions.
-This guided hop on hop off bus tour tells you all important facts about Düsseldorf and its older and newer history.
+The red hop-on-hop-off buses* will drive you around the city and all the main attractions.
+This guided hop on hop off bus tour tells you all essential facts about Düsseldorf and its older and newer history.

 The route of this sightseeing tour passes the famous luxury shopping mile Königsallee, the historical and architectural masterpieces, Karl-Marx-House, and Carsh House, the art academy, and museums K20 and Kunstbunker, Düsseldorf old town, and Schloßplatz.

-You will cross the river at the Rhine Knee Bridge, one of three bridges that prägen the Düsseldorf skyline!
-Now you are at Ober- and Niederkassel, some of the expensive neighborhoods with beautiful houses and river views.
+You will cross the river at the Rhine Knee Bridge, one of three bridges that landmark the Düsseldorf skyline!
+Now you are at Ober- and Niederkassel, some expensive neighborhoods with beautiful houses and river views.

-You´ll go back to the other side of town via Oberkasseler Bridge and alongside the Kunstpalast and Ehrenhof, Rheinterassen, and Oberlandesgericht.
-The big green park, in the front of the river, offers space for picnics, and barbecues, sports, and beer gardens.
-Huge fun for the entire family and popular activity on a weekend here in Düsseldorf!
+You’ll go back to the other side of town via Oberkasseler Bridge and alongside the Kunstpalast and Ehrenhof, Rheinterassen, and Oberlandesgericht.
+In front of the river, the big green park offers space for picnics and barbecues, sports, and beer gardens.
+Tremendous fun for the entire family and popular activity on the weekend here in Düsseldorf!

-You can also see the Fortuna Bud, a small kiosk with all the important drinks you might need, like beer, Altbier, and non-alcoholics.
-It´s the location where fans of the local soccer club „Fortuna Düsseldorf“ meet up before and after its matches, whether celebrating in joy about a win or crying in desperation about a loss.
+You can also see the Fortuna Bud, a small kiosk with all the essential drinks you might need, like beer, Altbier, and non-alcoholics.
+It’s the location where fans of the local soccer club “Fortuna Düsseldorf “meet up before and after its matches, whether celebrating in joy about a win or crying in desperation about a loss.